zeoless/intelligent-reply-bot/README.md

 ## What Does It Do?

-The aim of this project is to design a bot that simulates human-like conversations by suggesting quick r
+The aim of this project is to design a bot that simulates human-like conversations by suggesting quick responses to a received text or email, ma